abhijaykheechee/abhijaykheechee/README.md

 ### Hey there 👋

-#### 🎓 Studying Software Engineering at Rochester Institute of Technology, graduating May 2027
+#### 🎓 Studying Software Engineering at Rochester Institute of Technology, graduating December 2026

-- 💼 Currently searching for a co-op for Fall 2024
+- 💼 Currently searching for a co-op for Spring 2025

 - ⚙️ Languages I frequently use: `.py`, `.java`, `.cpp`, `.c`, `.js`, `.html`, `.css`, `.ts`